factopolis/factopolis/content/claims/ice-endorsed-trump/_index.md

 ---
-title: I.C.E. endorsed Trump
+title: ICE endorsed Trump
-negative: I.C.E. didn't endorse Trump
+negative: ICE didn't endorse Trump
-summary: Only its union did.
+summary: Only its union, which represents about ¼ of its employees, did.
 ---